Job Postings for Alumni

 Level V: Four (4) years of progressively responsible experience in the private or public practice of law as an attorney.
 Three (3) years of experience emphasizing governmental, trial practice or administrative law is preferred.
 A post doctoral degree in law may be substituted for up to one (1) year of experience as a practitioner.

-Full Job Description For: Deputy County Counsel IV
+Full Job Description for: Deputy County Counsel III

 Full Job Description For: Deputy County Counsel V